 Air Conditioner Problem 1: Water Leak (Indoors)

 If you see water leaking from your air conditioner’s indoor unit, then your maintenance is overdue!
-The reason of water leaks from an air conditioner might be that the condensate drain of the system gets clogged up due to algae or fungi, and causes the water to back up the pipe and into your home.
-Another possible reason could be that your condensate pump may have broken down completely and is in need of a replacement.
+The reason for water leaks from an air conditioner might be that the condensate drain of the system gets clogged up due to algae or fungi and causes the water to back up the pipe and into your home.
+Another possible reason for this AC problem could be that your condensate pump may have broken down completely and require replacement.

 Solution to water leaking indoors: